PDXostc/dstc/README.md

 ## Call once - Execute many
-If a server function is registered in multiple processes / nodes across a network, all of them will be invoked in parallel with a (single) client call to the given function.<br>
+If a server function is registered in multiple processes / nodes across a network, all of them will be invoked in parallel with a (single) client call to the given function.
-The provided chat system is implemented in ~50 lines of C code.

 ## Supports callbacks
 A client call to a server can include a pointer to a client-side